sirin-koca/MLxJupyter/README.md

 # MLxJupyter
-Machine Learning models and tutorials with Jupyter Notebook.
+Machine Learning models and tutorials with Python and Jupyter Notebook.